quantcdn-templates/app-drupal/README.md

 The application will be available at `http://localhost:80`.

-To import a MySQL database run `docker-compose exec app drush sqlc < /path/to/database.sql`.
+To import a MySQL database run `docker-compose exec -T app drush sqlc < /path/to/database.sql`.

 Changes to the codebase in `src` will be reflected immediately.